alexcarl98/Ring_Runner/README.md

 - f.
 Trade Cards with an Opponent
   You get the gist of it now, right?
 (Unfortunately, yes GDDs require detail!)
 Usually when I am writing a GDD I do a lot of hopping around between sections.
 I might move info from the gameplay section into the components section or vice versa.*
 -->
+### 4.1 Players Moves
+In "Ring Runner," the player has a dynamic set of moves to navigate through the game's challenges.
+These moves are designed to provide a satisfying and responsive control scheme that rewards skill and timing.

+- **Ground Move**
+  - **Jump (⬆️ or 🅾️)**: When on the ground, the player can press the up arrow or the circle button to make the donut jump.
+This move is crucial for avoiding ground obstacles like spikes and for reaching Match Springs.

+- **Mid-air Moves**
+  - **Tilt Backwards (⬅️)**: While in the air, pressing left allows the player to tilt backwards.
+This move can adjust the landing position, crucial for aligning with the correct color on Match Springs or avoiding mid-air obstacles.
+  - **Tilt Forwards (➡️)**: Pressing right tilts the player forwards, offering similar strategic adjustments as tilting backwards but in the opposite direction.
+  - **Fast Fall (⬇️)**: Increases the player's downward velocity, allowing for quicker descents.
+This move is useful for rapid adjustments or to quickly reach the ground for the next jump.

+- **Streak Bonus**: Successfully jumping on consecutive springs without missing increases the player's streak count, which in turn extends the window of time available for executing Mid-air Moves.
+This mechanic rewards precision and consistency with enhanced control and maneuverability.

+### 4.2 Obstacle Mechanics
+Obstacles in "Ring Runner" are designed to test the player's reflexes, precision, and strategic use of their moves.
+- **Spikes** : Touchings spikes results in a player death / gameover.
+The death animation includes a harsh noiseplayer will bouncing up in the air (but won't be able to move) as they
+  - **Spike Pit**: Encountering spikes results in an instant game over, emphasizing the need for careful navigation.
+  - **Spike Walls**: These stationary or moving walls covered in spikes add a layer of complexity, requiring timely jumps or mid-air maneuvers to avoid.
+- **Match Springs**: Color-coded springs that require the player to match their color to bounce.
+Incorrect matches lead to failed jumps, adding a strategic layer to the gameplay.
+- **Safe Springs**: These springs allow a bounce regardless of color, providing strategic points of relief in the game's courses.

+### 4.3 Point System
+The point system in "Ring Runner" rewards survival time and skillful play.

+- **Survival Points**: Points are accumulated over time, with the rate slowing down as the game progresses.
+This mechanic ensures that the game remains challenging and that players must strive to survive as long as possible to achieve high scores.
+- **Streak Bonuses**: Consecutive successful jumps on Match Springs without failing or hitting obstacles grant bonus points, incentivizing skillful and precise gameplay.
+The sound associated with jumpin on spikes also changes as the streak increases.
+They start as silly spring sounds, but will turn into positive (almost coin like) sounds as the player continues.
+- **Collectibles**: Gathering Super Icing or other collectibles can provide point bonuses, adding an element of exploration and risk-reward to the game.

 ## 5.0 Questions and Additional Ideas
 <!-- This is a kind of free-from section that I include in a lot of my personal project documentation.
 It’s useful for projects that are ongoing with a living doc, or things that need to be tested out.  -->
 ### 5.1 Questions
 <!-- In this section I like to identify any questions I have about my design or that I will need to answer to execute my design.
 When I am working on the doc sometimes I will jot little footnotes down here that need to be included in a section (ie What do players do if they run out of cards?)
 This reminds me to get that edge case detailed up.  -->